Distance: 9 miles round trip

 Explore the 2.6 miles of nature trails during all four seasons.
 Open for snowshoeing and x-country skiing in the winter and hiking, picnicking or single track bicycling during the summer.
 Parking is available either at Dynamite hill or off of Landon Hill Road.
 These trails are also part of the Chester Challenge.

-Home of the largest cave entrance in the east, explore over 14 miles of well marked snowshoe trails that include view on top and below the stone bridge.
-Other trails include walks along Trout Brook, around a massive sink hole, next to ledges and scenic mountain top views – including a 360 view of the high peaks, schroon lake and gore mountain.
+Home of the largest cave entrance in the east, explore over 14 miles of well marked snowshoe trails–used for off-road biking in the summer–that include view on top and below the stone bridge.
+Other trails include walks along Trout Brook, around a massive sink hole, next to ledges and scenic mountain top views – including a 360 view of the high peaks, Schroon Lake and Gore Mountain.